Recent Changes - Search:

 Path of the Red Blossom(fluff)

-Blood Blessing: As a swift action, or as part of entering or sustaining Carnage, you may spend FP to grant yourself and allied creatures within 15 feet of you 1 blood point per 2 FP spent.
+Blood Blessing: As a swift action, or as part of entering Carnage, you may spend FP to grant yourself and allied creatures within 15 feet of you 1 blood point per 2 FP spent.
 These blood points may be spent as a free action in response to taking damage to reduce that damage by an amount equal to your charisma modifier, or to deal +1d6 bonus necrotic damage on a successful weapon attack.
 This ability is a blood art and its FP limit scales as such.

 6th level improvement

-Sanguine Restoration: As a standard action, you may spend 3 focus points and target a creature you can see within 30 feet of you.
+Sanguine Theft: As a standard action, you may spend 3 focus points and target a creature you can see within 30 feet of you.
 On a successful spell attack, that creature takes 3d12 points of necrotic damage, this damage is maximized if it has fewer than half of its maximum number of hit points, and you heal yourself for half the damage dealt, or the full amount if you have fewer than half your maximum number of hit points.
 The target may attempt a constitution saving throw to reduce the necrotic damage it takes by half.
 This ability is a Blood Art, and you may spend additional focus points on it as such, increasing the damage dealt by +1d12 for each additional focus point spent.

 9th level improvement